NFL picks, predictions against spread Week 12: Chiefs edge Bucs; Eagles stun Seahawks; Raiders rebound - Up News Info

 Sunday, 1 p.m.
 ET, Fox

-The Giants get a massive break after the bye as Daniel Jones has a much better chance of outdueling Ryan Finley on the road than Joe Burrow.
-The Giants’ defense is well rested and will go hard after Finley, forcing sacks and mistakes.
+The Giants get a massive break after the bye as Daniel Jones has a much better chance of outdueling Brandon Allen on the road than Joe Burrow.
+The Giants’ defense is well rested and will go hard after Allen, forcing sacks and mistakes.
 The Bengals’ defense is ill-equipped to stop any of Jones’ versatile weapons.

 Pick: Giants win 23-17 and cover the spread.